Search

 • Fluctuations in estrogen and progesterone levels as menstruation approaches affect serotonin, a neurotransmitter that impacts mood.
 This leads to irritability, sadness, feeling overwhelmed, or anxiety, which are the common emotional PMS symptoms.

-• Mood swings often start a few days before periods and resolve after a few days of your period.
+• Mood swings often start a few days before your period and resolve after a few days of your period.

 7. Fatigue